include: co/json.h.

 - 1-2, get the i-th element of the array object.
 If the JSON object that calls this method is not of type array, or

-exceeds the range of the array, the returned result will refer to a null object. - 3, get the JSON value corresponding to
+iexceeds the range of the array, the returned result will refer to a null object. - 3, get the JSON value corresponding to

-does not exist, the returned result will refer to a null object. - 4, can take any number of parameters, each parameter is an index or a key.
+key, if the JSON object called this method is not of type object, orkeydoes not exist, the returned result will refer to a null object. - 4, can take any number of parameters, each parameter is an index or a key.
 When it encounters the first invalid index or non-existing key, it returns immediately, and the return result will refer to a null object.

 #set